yajirobee/logs/_posts/2024-09-13-book_systems_performance.md

 - 9.9.1 Operating System Tunables
   - > For Linux, the container groups (cgroups) block I/O (blkio) subsystem provides storage device resource controls for processes or process groups.
 This can be a proportional weight (like a share) or a fixed limit.
 Limits can be set for read and write independently, and for either IOPS or throughput (bytes per second).

+# 10 Network
+- > The network is often blamed for poor performance given the potential for congestion and its inherent complexity (blame the unknown).
+- 10.1 Terminology
+  - Network latency can refer to the message round trip time, or the time to establish a connection (e.g. TCP handshake), excluding the data transfer time that follows.
+- 10.3.4 Packet size
+  - > Packet size is usually limited by the network interface maximum transmission unit (MTU) size, which for many Ethernet networks is configured to be 1,500 bytes.
+  - > Ethernet now supports larger packets (frames) of up to approximately 9,000 bytes, termed jumbo frames.
+These can improve network throughput performance, as well as the latency of data transfers, by requiring fewer packets.
+  - Many systems stick to the 1500 MTU default
+    - some firewall administrators have blocked all ICMP to avoid ICMP-based attacks
+    - It prevents "can't fragment" message and causes network packets to be silently dropped once the packet size increases beyond 1500.
+    - > If the ICMP message is received and fragmentation occurs, there is also the risk of fragmented packets getting dropped by devices that do not support them.
+- 10.3.5 Latency
+  - Ping latency may not exactly reflect the round-trip time of application requests
+    - ICMP may be handled with a different priority by routers.
+  - Connection latency is exercises more kernel code to establish a connection and includes time to retransmit any dropped packets.
+    - TCP SYN packet can be dropped by the server if its backlog is full.
+  - First-Byte latency includes the think time of target server
+    - increase if the server is overloaded or takes time to schedule
+- 10.3.6 Buffering
+  - > Buffering can also be performed by external network components, such as switches and routers, in an effort to improve their own throughput.
+Unfortunately, the use of large buffers on these components can lead to bufferbloat, where packets are queued for long intervals.
+This causes TCP congestion avoidance on the hosts, which throttles performance.
+- 10.3.10 Utilization
+  - > Given variable bandwidth and duplex due to autonegotiation, calculating this isn’t as straightforward as it sounds.
+- 10.4.1 Protocols
+  - Important topics for TCP performance
+    - three-way handshake
+    - duplicate ACK detection
+    - congestion control algorithms
+    - Nagle
+    - delayed ACKs
+    - SACK, and FACK
+  - > A session that has fully closed enters the `TIME_WAIT` state so that late packets are not mis-associated with a new connection on the same ports.
+    - This can lead to a performance issue of port exhaustion
+  - QUIC is built upon UDP, and provides several features on top of it,
+- 10.4.2 Hardware
+  - > Most interfaces have separate channels for transmit and receive, and when operating in full-duplex mode, each channel’s utilization must be studied separately.
+  - > The use of extended BPF to implement firewalls on commodity hardware is growing, due to its performance, programmability, ease of use, and final cost.
+- 10.4.3 Software
+  - TCP Connection Queues: Bursts of inbound connections are handled by using backlog queues
+    - queue for incomplete connections while the TCP handshake completes (also known as the SYN backlog)
+    - queue for established sessions waiting to be accepted by the application
+  - TCP Buffering
+    - > The Linux kernel will also dynamically increase the size of these buffers based on connection activity, and allows tuning of their minimum, default, and maximum sizes.
+  - Queueing Discipline
+    - An optional layer for managing traffic classification (tc), scheduling, manipulation, filtering, and shaping of network packets.
+  - Network Device Drivers
+    - interrupt coalescing mode: instead of interrupting the kernel for every arrived packet, an interrupt is sent only when a timer (polling) or certain number of packets is reached.
+    - > The Linux kernel uses a new API (NAPI) framework that uses an interrupt mitigation technique: for low packet rates, interrupts are used (processing is scheduled via a softirq); for high packet rates, interrupts are disabled, and polling is used to allow coalescing
+  - > RSS: Receive Side Scaling: For modern NICs that support multiple queues and can hash packets to different queues, which are in turn processed by different CPUs, interrupting them directly.
+  - > Without a CPU load-balancing strategy for network packets, a NIC may interrupt only one CPU, which can reach 100% utilization and become a bottleneck.
+This may show up as high softirq CPU time on a single CPU
+  - Kernel Bypass: The expense of copying packet data can be avoided by directly accessing memory on the NIC.
+- 10.5.1 Tools Method
+  - > an Internet-facing system with unreliable remote clients should have a higher retransmit rate than an internal system with clients in the same data center.
+- 10.5.2 USE Method
+  - > Saturation of the network interface is difficult to measure.
+Some network buffering is normal, as applications can send data much more quickly than an interface can transmit it.
+It may be possible to measure as the time application threads spend blocked on network sends, which should increase as saturation increases.
+- 10.5.4 Latency Analysis
+  - > `SO_TIMESTAMPING` can identify transmission delays, network round-trip time, and inter-stack latencies; this can be especially helpful when analyzing complex packet latency involving tunneling
+- 10.5.6 Packet Sniffing
+  - > packet capture implementations commonly allow a filtering expression to be supplied by the user and perform this filtering in the kernel.
+This reduces overhead by not transferring unwanted packets to user level.
+The filter expression is typically optimized using Berkeley Packet Filter (BPF), which compiles the expression to BPF bytecode that can be JIT-compiled to machine code by the kernel.

 # 11 Could Computing
 - 11.1.3 Capacity Planning
   - Cloud computing makes people free from strict capacity planning to purchase proper hardwares.